 While commonly found in garden supply shops, they are expensive.
 For that reason, they are usually sold in quite small bags and are not often used to cover large areas.
-Of course, there are exceptions to this, and if you have the money to spare, you can go right ahead and use them.
+Of course, there are exceptions to this, and if you have the money to spare, you can go right ahead and use them as landscaping stones.

 Boulders and other large rocks are often used as feature rocks in landscaped gardens.
 They can be quite striking when used in the right space, but there are a couple of important things to remember.

 Firstly, if you are building a natural-looking garden, it may be a good idea to get rocks that are native to the area.
 It is also important to set the rock into the earth; in nature, boulders don’t usually just sit on top of the ground.
 You may also want to consider placing boulders of different sizes in groups, as one boulder sitting alone often stands out and looks out of place.